istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

-The `v1beta1` authorization policy can also be applied on ingress/egress gateway to enforce access control on traffic entering/leaving the mesh, you just need to change the `selector` to make the policy to select the ingress/egress workload.
+The `v1beta1` authorization policy can also be applied on ingress/egress gateway to enforce access control on traffic entering/leaving the mesh, you just need to change the `selector` to make select the ingress/egress workload.

-The following policy applies to the workload with label `app: istio-ingressgateway` in `istio-system` namespace:
+The following policy applies to workloads with the `app: istio-ingressgateway` label:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1